 Not only can you transfer any ISA you hold to a new provider, transfers can also occur between different types of ISAs.
-Let’s say you hold a Cash ISA, you could either choose to transfer it to another Cash ISA account, or it could be turned into an Investment ISA upon the transfer.
+Let’s say you hold a Cash ISA, you could either choose to transfer it to another Cash ISA account, or you could transfer your Cash ISA to a Stocks and Shares ISA.

 Why would you transfer an ISA?

 There are many reasons why you could consider transferring your ISA.
 For instance, if you’ve opened multiple ISAs with various providers, transferring your old ISAs is a good way to tidy up your finances and makes it easier for you to manage your money because some providers will give you a dashboard, where you can see all your money in one place and control them all through one investment app.

 If you’re transferring a Cash ISA to another provider, you could give your savings a boost if you were to find a provider offering higher interest rates, but keep in mind that some ISA products will have exit fees, so do your research and shop around!